How Many Cups Is 12 Oz

 Q: Can I use a measuring cup for fluid ounces?

 A: Yes, many measuring cups have markings for both cups and fluid ounces.
-However, be sure the cup you are using is a standard US cup (8 fl oz).
+That said, be sure the cup you are using is a standard US cup (8 fl oz).

 Q: How many tablespoons are in 12 fluid ounces?